realtux/exa/readme.md

+## IMPORTANT!!!
+THIS PROJECT IS AN EARLY ACCESS PREVIEW THAT IS BEING ACTIVELY DEVELOPED.
+IT MAY OR MAY NOT BE SUITABLE FOR PRODUCTION.
+EXPECTED 1.0 DATE IS JANUARY OR FEBRUARY 2025.
+THE PROJECT STATE IS: USEFUL BUT INCOMPLETE

 ## exa.js by [tux](https://github.com/realtux)
 exa.js is a minimal node.js backend framework that has a strong focus on simplicity, modularity, and convention over configuration.